kvnloughead/rgb-color-game/commit-comments.md

     - Bevelled edges on squares
     - Included transition delays on buttons and squares
     - Tried to prevent square transitions on page load unsuccessfully.
 Decided I liked it that way anyway.

+9. Changes
+    - Fixed the button outline issue with `outline: none;`.
+Didn't know that was a thing.
+    - Significant refactoring